Iceberg connector#

 Add files#

-Use the procedure system.add_files_from_table to add existing files from a Hive table or system.add_files to add existing files from a specified location to an existing table.
+Use the procedure add_files_from_table to add existing files from a Hive table in the current catalog, or add_files to add existing files from a specified location, to an existing Iceberg table.

 The data files must be the Parquet, ORC, or Avro file format.

-Alternatively, you can set the current catalog and schema with a USE statement, and omit catalog and schema information, including the system schema for the procedure from any following ALTER TABLE statements:
+Alternatively, you can set the current catalog and schema with a USE statement, and omit catalog and schema information:

 ALTER TABLE iceberg_customer_orders